Trouble Sleeping? Insomnia (insomni-arrrgh!) and tips on how to deal with it

 In no way do I consider myself a doctor.
-But i've experienced a hell of a lot of insomnia in my lifetime (lifetime = currently 34.75 years on this planet).
+But i've experienced a hell of a lot of insomnia in my lifetime (lifetime = currently 34.75 years on this planet at this moment January 2015AD).
 I know i'm not alone, and am frequently asked about ways to manage it, especially at this time of year, so I thought I would put together some suggestions of ways to banish that beast.
 It's by no means exclusive, so if you have suggestions of your own, please share and let's have a dialogue.

 Insomnia is a term used to describe the difficulty we may experience falling or staying asleep.